 In other words, giving a Limey show a Yankee face-lift requires more than changing “pub” to “bar” or “chips” to “fries.”

-Theis worth a look, if comedy is your thing.
+The full piece is worth a look, if comedy is your thing.